hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   virtual machine.
 Can be one of `inherit`, `hostLocal`, or `vmDirectory`.
   Default: `inherit`.
-* `wait_for_guest_net_timeout` - (Optional) The amount of time, in minutes, to wait for a routeable IP address on this virtual machine.
+* `wait_for_guest_net_timeout` - (Optional) The amount of time, in minutes, to wait for an available IP address on this virtual machine.
 A value less than 1 disables the waiter.
-Defualt: 5 minutes.
+Default: 5 minutes.
+* `wait_for_guest_net_routable` - (Optional) Controls whether or not the guest network waiter waits for a routable address.
+When `false`, the waiter does not wait for a default gateway, nor are IP addresses checked against any discovered default gateways as part of its success criteria.
+Default: `true`.
 * `shutdown_wait_timeout` - (Optional) The amount of time, in minutes, to wait for a graceful guest shutdown when making necessary updates to the virtual machine.
 If `force_power_off` is set to true, the VM will be force powered-off